Raritan River Railroad: Construction

 The Raritan River Rail Road was built when the peak of the U.S. railroad building fever was subsiding in the late 1880s.
 It was intended to extend from South Amboy to Bound Brook and New Brunswick.
 On April 21, 1888, Articles of Incorporation were filed in New Brunswick for the Raritan River Rail Road, with $40,000 paid in capital, amounting to $2,000 per mile, and capital stock of $100,000.
-At the first meeting of the board of directors in April 1888, Edward H. Ripley was elected president, E. W. Harrison was appointed Chief Engineer, and a construction contract to build the railroad was awarded.
+At the first meeting of the board of directors in April 1888, Edward H. Ripley was elected president, E. W. Harrison was appointed Chief Engineer, and a construction contract to build the railroad was awarded.During its peak years, the railroad played a crucial role in the development of Middlesex County's industrial sector, specifically by transporting clay and brick products from the Sayreville area to broader markets.

 Construction started in Sayreville in May 1888 with 60 lb/yd (30 kg/m) rail, with a few trains running by the end of that same year.
 The line started in Sayreville, New Jersey, with a connection with the Pennsylvania Railroad (PRR) over Suchs’ Pennsylvania Railroad siding.
 Suchs was a sand and clay industry that already had a very long siding from the Pennsylvania Railroad's old Camden and Amboy line in Sayreville (connected a few miles west of today's Browns Yard).
 When the line east from Sayreville to South Amboy was completed, a connection was made with the Central Railroad of New Jersey (CNJ) over the New York & Long Branch, providing the Raritan River Railroad with connections to the two larger railroads.
 The Raritan was extended westward from Milltown to New Brunswick in 1891 and a new PRR connection was constructed in South Amboy in 1901, permitting abandonment of the original PRR connection at Suchs' siding.

 In 1888, the Raritan River Rail Road began operation with two 4-4-0 engines (No.1 and No.2) and 20 ST gondola cars.
 These small cars were used by Suchs and Crossmans to move the sand and clay found in the area.